tan1234jp/weather-crow5.7/tools/README.md

 Once you add the new font on your project, add the font data to the `fonts.h` file. add the font file under the `fonts` directory and run the script.

+Known issue:
+- The font size is not accurate.
+- The font kerning is not accurate.
+- Wide fonts are not rendered correctly, some parts are cut off.

 ```c
 typedef struct {
     uint8_t char_code;      // Character itself